aviskase/redocly-cli/docs/commands/lint.md

 The `lint` command reports on problems and executes preprocessors and rules.
 Unlike the `bundle` command, `lint` doesn't execute decorators.

 :::success Tip
-To learn more about preprocessors and rules, refer to the [custom plugins](../resources/custom-plugins.md) page.
+To learn more about configuring rules for linting, visit the [rules documentation](../../rules.md).
 :::

 ## Usage